Running a small business comes with lots of responsibilities, and understanding your tax obligations is one of the most important.

 You can sign up voluntarily for VAT before your business hits the £90,000 VAT threshold.
 Registering early means you can reclaim the VAT you pay.
 Plus, it can also help boost your credibility with potential clients, prepare for growth, and unlock new business opportunities.

 However, there are drawbacks too.
-Registration can mean increased admin and costs, tricky decisions about how to price a product or service to account for VAT, and even cash flow problems if you don’t manage things carefully.
+Registration can mean increased admin and costs, tricky decisions about how to price a product or how to price a service to account for VAT, and even cash flow problems if you don’t manage things carefully.

 Voluntary registration can be smart, but make sure it’s the right choice for your business.